spacebarchat/docs/docs/contributing/index.md

 For the Gateway it's the same procedure, except now you can't use the network logger of your devtools because the gateway returns responses encoded with [erlpack](https://github.com/discord/erlpack).
 Easy fix though, just edit the `DeveloperOptionsStore` localStorage key so that `logGatewayEvents` is true, and reload the client.

+!!! warning
+Make sure you rerun `npm run build` every time you edit source code.
+Additionally, make sure you run `npm run generate:schema` whenever you change a schema.
+If you want to do both, there's a shortcut: `npm run setup`.